|

 picture This Little Piggy, it seems to make the impossible....
 Possible,

-Thanks to you.
-Every one of your prints seem to touch my heart in some way or
+to you.
+Every one of your prints seem to touch my heart in some way or another,

-heart, so based on what little you know about me it probably wouldn't be to hard
+based on what little you know about me it probably wouldn't be to hard to figure

 Thanks for all that you give,